lopeselio/metaverse-demo-3D/README.md

 <h3>Why are genesis land sales useful for metaverse projects?</h3>
 - Genesis Land NFTs can be used as a membership/incentive pass for early minters to get access to the platform DAO, exclsuive airdrops of future NFT drops and ecosystem collaborations, periodic staking rewards for NFT holders, access to token gated spaces and much more!

+# My takeaways
+- Working with Three Fiber in React, and making use of various 3D components and understand how 3D assets can be rendered on the blockchain
+- Connecting the logic of ownership of virtual assets throgh smart contracts on Polygon Blockchain Network
+- Mapping coordinates of land plots to the smart contracts so that the data is stored on chain, and immutable.

 # Screenshots
 <img width="1440" alt="image" src="https://user-images.githubusercontent.com/43913734/174480729-36a6cc06-10ab-45b8-b471-ee7f5ebf37b2.png">
 <img width="1440" alt="image" src="https://user-images.githubusercontent.com/43913734/174481326-d45e9483-27b6-4930-a8de-9ef85e476f82.png">